mkdecisiondev/devdocs/aws/lambda-and-api-gateway/lambda-invoke/lambda-invoke.md

 };
 ```

-`lambda.invoke()` will take a set of parameters.
+`lambda.invoke()` takes an object of parameters.
 The way we configure these parameters will depend on the manner in which we want to call the function.

 We need to define a set of params to pass into the `invoke()` function.